Last Updated on

 Off the beaten tracks are so much better than the tourist places.
 Things are not only cheaper, but you also avoid hassle from sellers, beggars, and people that want to mess you over.
 Most important is that you will experience something real that only a few other tourists have experienced.
 NO hanging out at a bar in Phuket or a full moon party on Koh Pha Ngan can replace the experience of visiting tiger temple outside Bangkok or even walking arounor even walking around with a sombrero in Mexico will give you a real experience of the country you are in.

 Get off the tourist trail and discover places like this.

 10. Spend a few extra bucks

 Even though I always travel on a shoestring budget, doesn’t mean that I go and sleep at rock button place or eat dirt cheap food every day.
 If a hostel is cheaper than the rest, then there’s a reason for it.
-It’s normal for hostels that includes breakfast and often free coffee/tea all day to cost more while the cheap one doesn’t have these facilities.
+It’s normal for hostels that include breakfast and often free coffee/tea all day to cost more while the cheap one doesn’t have these facilities.

 This room that included flat screen tv, wi-fi, and huge buffet breakfast was only 1.5Usd more expensive than a dorm bed in a hostel in the same street, that did not include breakfast.

 Guide Books is often pretty useless, especially if you get off the tourist trail.
 Even if they do have some info about the place, it’s generally ridiculous outdated.
 And sometimes you wonder if they have actually been to the place at all.